Pp3ng/Bookkeeper_mysql/README.md

 - `database.cpp`: Contains functions for database interactions.
 - `menus.cpp`: Contains functions for displaying menus.
 - `utilities.cpp`: Contains utility functions.
+- `user_management.cpp`: Contains functions for user registration, login, and password hashing.
 - `common.h`: Contains declarations for all functions and necessary headers.

+## Security

+- User passwords are hashed using SHA-256 before being stored in the database.
+- Each user can only access their own transaction records.